 The principal must assure adherence to attendance policies and regulations and notify parents of their responsibility under the Compulsory Attendance Law (G.S.
 115C-378).
 Teachers must monitor and report student absences on a daily and class period basis and follow all rules and regulations concerning attendance.

-The Ten Day Rule states that when a student accumulates more than ten consecutive days of unlawful absences, he/she is to be withdrawn from funded membership as of the first day following his/her last attendance.
+The Ten Day Rule states that when a student accumulates more than ten consecutive days of unlawful absences, he or she is to be withdrawn from funded membership as of the first day following his or her last attendance.
 The absence of a student which results from the suspension or expulsion of that student for misconduct may not be used for compulsory attendance violation action.
 Absence caused by out of school suspensions are not a factor in the administration of the Ten Day Rule.

 Attendance Records